Secure, bundle, and share your APIs in a developer portal that you can customize with Gloo Portal for Gloo Mesh Gateway.

 How many portals can I have?

-You can have as many developer portals as you want.
 You create a separate Portal custom resource for each portal, but you might choose to reuse different combinations of ApiDocs and RouteTables.

 Example uses cases for multiple portals: